edwardcallahan/conductr-ansible/README.md

 Add a HTTPS listener to the load balancer in order to access the cluster securely.
 You will need to upload a X.509 certificate when creating an HTTPS listener if you haven't already.

+### Optional Variables

+The vars file templates contain variables for controlling optional features and components.

+`ENABLE_DEBUG` defaults to "false."
+If set to "true," `-Dakka.loglevel=debug` is added to ConductR's `conf/application.ini` to enable ConductR debug level logging.

+`INSTALL_DOCKER` defaults to "false."
+If set to "true," the Docker apt repository is used to install lxc-docker for ConductR non-root usage.

+`INSTALL_CLI` defaults to "true."
+If set to "false," the [ConductR Command Line Interface(CLI)](https://github.com/typesafehub/conductr-cli) will not be installed.

 ## Ansible Setup

 These plays are being developed out of the current master branch of Ansible.
 They may or may not work with older packaged versions.